tvheadend/tvheadend-documentation/docs/install_tuner_hardware.md

 * Internal (e.g. PCI) tuners that go inside the computer chassis

-* External SAT>IP tuners that send their decoded signals over a LAN connection.
+* External SAT>IP tuners that send their decoded signals over a LAN connection

 Follow the appropriate installation instructions and, if relevant, the setup instruction (e.g. for SAT>IP, which are effectively small, standalone